Ecconia/Ecconia-LogicWorld-Mods/ServerOnlyMods/Readme.md

 This mod allows to write mods which only run on the server and are not required on the client.

-Currently when using a mod, that is only useful on servers and does nothing on the client, it has to be installed on the client nevertheless.
+Currently, when using a mod, that is only useful on servers and does nothing on the client, it has to be installed on the client nevertheless.
 Because if it is not, any server will reject the client, that don't have the same mods as itself.

 With this mod, clients can connect to the server without having the server-only mods installed!